Onyanko Club: Smoking scandal

 On 1 November, Yoshizawa's first solo single "Naze? no Arashi" was released by For Life Records under the name of "Yoshizawa Akie with Onyanko Club".
 Four Onyanko Club members Aki Kihara (number 6), Mika Nagoya, Harumi Tomikawa (number 14) and Ruriko Nagata (number 18) were selected as backing vocals for the single.
 Although their backing vocals actually were not recorded in the single, the members were pictured on the back cover of the 7-inch single and always performed with Yoshizawa on Yūyake Nyan Nyan and in the single release events as well as Onyanko Club's concerts.
 The song was used as the ending theme of Fuji TV's live-action TV series Sukeban Deka II: Shōjo Tekkamen Densetsu for the episodes 1 to 15.
 Yoshizawa played one of the three main characters of the TV series aired from 7 November 1985, to 23 October 1986.
 The single peaked at number eight on the single chart.

-In November, producers of Yūyake Nyan Nyan teamed up with producers of Nippon Broadcasting System’s radio show Miyake Yuuji no Yangu Paradaisu (Yuuji Miyake’s Young Paradise) and held a special audition on Yūyake Nyan Nyan to look for new Onyanko Club members who would be campaign girls for the radio show.
+In November, producers of Yūyake Nyan Nyan teamed up with producers of Nippon Broadcasting System's radio show Miyake Yuuji no Yangu Paradaisu (Yuuji Miyake's Young Paradise) and held a special audition on Yūyake Nyan Nyan to look for new Onyanko Club members who would be campaign girls for the radio show.
 The winner of the audition was Mutsumi Yokota, who was assigned number 28.
 Minayo Watanabe, Chiaki Mikami and Yuko Yajima, who all were runners-up of the audition, also became Onyanko Club members and were assigned numbers 29, 30 and 31, respectively.
+Note that in November, the program was only aired for about 10 days due to the broadcast of 1985 FIVB Volleyball Men's World Cup and 1985 FIVB Volleyball Women's World Cup.

 In the fall and winter of 1985, Kawai expanded her solo activities with her second single "Ochiba no Crescendo" released on 21 November and her first solo album Sonoko released on 5 December both by CBS/Sony Records.
 She also started appearing as a supporting character in Fuji TV's drama TV series The Mirror of Janus (ヤヌスの鏡), which was adaptation from the manga series, aired from 4 December 1985, to 16 April 1986, and had her first solo concert at Gold Hall at Shinagawa Prince Hotel in Shinagawa, Tokyo on 28 December.
 The concert was recorded and released as a video by CBS/Sony Home Video in March 1986.